aabelaby/AI-IMAGE-GENERATION/README.md

-# AI Image Generator using Gemini API
+# Resume Mocker AI using Gemini API

-This is a web application that demonstrates the power of Google's Gemini API, specifically using the `imagen-4.0-generate-001` model to generate high-quality images from textual descriptions.
-The user can input a detailed prompt, and the application will render a visual representation created by the AI.

-The interface is designed to be clean, modern, and user-friendly, providing real-time feedback during the image generation process with loading states and clear error handling.
+This web application is a fun and interactive tool that uses Google's Gemini API to humorously "roast" user-submitted resumes.
+Users can upload their resume as a **PDF or image file**, select a "roast intensity" level from 1 to 10, and receive a witty, sarcastic, and brutally honest critique from our AI persona.

+The goal is to provide entertainment and a lighthearted perspective on resume writing, transforming a typically stressful document into a source of comedy.

 ## ✨ Features

--   **Text-to-Image Generation**: Converts detailed text prompts into images.
--   **High-Quality Model**: Utilizes Google's powerful `imagen-4.0-generate-001` model.
+-   **AI-Powered Roasts**: Leverages the Gemini multimodal model to generate creative and humorous critiques of resumes.
+-   **File Upload Support**: Accepts resumes in **PDF (.pdf)** and common image formats **(.png, .jpg, .jpeg)**.
+-   **Drag & Drop Interface**: A user-friendly drop zone for easy file uploads.
+-   **Adjustable Intensity**: A slider lets the user choose a roast level from 1 (gentle teasing) to 10 (savage mockery).
+-   **Interactive Roast Report**: The output is a beautifully formatted report with collapsible sections, ratings, and emojis.
+-   **Mock Score & Label**: Generates a hilarious "Mock Score" out of 100 with a funny title (e.g., "Certified Buzzword Specialist").
+-   **Witty Persona**: The AI is instructed to be witty, sarcastic, and funny, but never cruel or genuinely disrespectful.
--   **Responsive UI**: A sleek and responsive interface built with Tailwind CSS that works on all screen sizes.
+-   **Responsive UI**: A sleek, dark-themed interface built with Tailwind CSS that works on all screen sizes.
--   **Interactive Experience**: Features a loading spinner and user-friendly messages during image generation.
--   **Robust Error Handling**: Displays clear error messages if the API call fails.
 -   **Modern Tech Stack**: Built with React, TypeScript, and the official `@google/genai` SDK.

 ## 🛠️ Tech Stack